nais/doc/docs/guides/application.md

 ## Step 4: Build a docker image with your application

+Now that we have a working application, we need to build a docker image with our application in order to run it on NAIS.

 Run the following command to build a docker image with your application:

 ```bash